elbwalker/walkerOS/destinations/api/README.md

 ## 🤓 Usage

-Start by installing the destination with npm:
+Using the destination with npm:

 ```sh
 npm i --save @elbwalker/destination-web-api